nicholasRuhman/ad-python-playground/README.md

 In each objective directory there is a README.md file that describes the coding objective.
 Follow the instructions in the README.

-### Test your code:
+#### Test your code:
-Your objectives will be evaluated by pytest.
+Your objectives will be evaluated by `pytest`.
 The first line of the python source file for each objective is a comment containing the string "NO-TEST" which tells pytest to skip this objective when testing.

 At first, all the objective tests will be skipped.
 As you complete the coding for each objective, remove the "NO-TEST" comment from the first line of the objective source file.